top of page

 The RIE Studio

 Our newly launched RIE-Certified Parent-Infant Classes stem from a desire to create a comprehensive community of support for families from the time their children are newborns until they venture into formal kindergarten and beyond.
-Our weekly RIE-Certified classes are offered for parents with infants and toddlers ages 0 to 2 years old in The RIE Studio, located on the second floor of our new campus.
+Our weekly RIE-Certified classes are offered for parents with infants and toddlers ages 2 months to 2.5 years old in The RIE Studio, located at 1140 Lemoyne Street in Echo Park.
 Classes are grouped based on age and development, each class having a small range in age by a few months.
 This way, the environment is catered to the children's particular stage of development and common themes can be discussed with parents and caregivers in the class.

 Magda Gerber's RIE approach caters to the needs of each individual child with respect while encouraging independence, confidence, and resilience.
 SLCC's approach to learning is synonymous both in theory and practice.
 We are thrilled to host our RIE-Certified Mentor and former Chair of the RIE Association, Jill Getto Lee, M.A. at SLCC.
 Jill facilitates all of our RIE classes and offers consultations for parents needing support in their first two years of parenting.

-We highly encourage families interested in enrolling in our preschool program to begin their journey with us in The RIE Studio upstairs.
+We highly encourage families interested in enrolling in our preschool program to begin their journey with us in The RIE Studio.

 Please visit Jill's website to learn more about her approach and to register for our classes: